Autoregressive Styled Text Image Generation, but Make it Reliable: Introduction

 \section{Introduction}

-Generating images containing some desired string in a specific style is a challenging task that has drawn renewed interest in the Computer Vision and Document Analysis communities.
-While state-of-the-art generative models, with notoriously poor performance on this task, are making steady progress for generic and simple styles~\cite{liu2024glyph,liu2024glyphv2,tuo2023anytext,tuo2024anytext2}, they still are not being applied to the details-oriented variant that focuses on handwriting, which is also known as Handwritten Text Generation (HTG)~\cite{graves2013generating,haines2016my,alonso2019adversarial}.
-Typically, models for HTG receive as input one or more style images, containing text written in a reference handwriting style, and a text string that specifies some desired content.
+Generating images containing some desired string in a specific style is a challenging task that has drawn renewed interest in the Computer Vision and Document Analysis communities~\cite{yousef2020origaminet,cascianelli2021learning,cascianelli2022boosting,quattrini2024mu}.
+While state-of-the-art generative models, with notoriously poor performance on this task, are making steady progress for generic and simple styles~\cite{liu2024glyph,liu2024glyphv2,tuo2023anytext,tuo2024anytext2}, they still are not being applied to the details-oriented variant that focuses on handwriting, \ie~Handwritten Text Generation (HTG)~\cite{graves2013generating,haines2016my,alonso2019adversarial}.
+Typically, models for HTG take as input one or more style images, containing text written in a reference handwriting style, and a text string that specifies some desired content.
 Then, the models are tasked to generate another image containing the desired textual content in the reference style.

 Research efforts in the last few years have brought to impressive performance with models following mainly the adversarial (GAN-based)~\cite{kang2020ganwriting,gan2022higan+,vanherle2024vatr++} or the diffusion-based~\cite{nikolaidou2023wordstylist,dai2024one,nikolaidou2024diffusionpen} generative paradigms.
-However, these kinds of approaches exhibit poor generalization capabilities when tasked to generate images in handwriting styles that differ substantially from those observed during training.
-Moreover, they typically impose constraints on the output length, and are difficult and inefficient to train, usually requiring multiple auxiliary networks or supervision signals to ensure style fidelity and content readability in the output.
+However, these kinds of approaches exhibit poor generalization capabilities when tasked to generate images in handwriting styles that differ substantially from those observed during training~\cite{pippi2023choose,pippi2025quo}.
+Moreover, they typically impose constraints on the output length, and are difficult to train, usually requiring multiple auxiliary networks or supervision signals to ensure style fidelity and content readability in the output.

 More recently, Pippi~\etal~\cite{pippi2025zero} tackled these issues by proposing to treat HTG as an autoregressive image generation problem.
 Specifically, their model is given a text line image as reference style example, alongside its transcription.
 The image is represented as a sequence of visual embeddings obtained with a Variational AutoEncoder (VAE).
 Then, the model autoregressively generates the VAE-compatible visual embeddings of an image containing the desired text in the style of the reference example.
 This approach generalizes well to novel styles, both handwritten and typewritten, thanks to training on massive synthetic datasets.
 Moreover, it does not have architectural restrictions preventing it from generating arbitrarily long images, and is trained with a simple loss that does not entail terms from external models.
 However, the approach proposed in~\cite{pippi2025zero} also presents important drawbacks.
 First, it requires as input the transcription of the style image.
 This helps the model associate style features with textual content, but creates a strong dependency on accurate transcriptions, which may not be available in real-world scenarios, or may be unreliable when obtained with text recognition networks, which can be imperfect.
 Moreover, to stop the generation, it relies on a heuristic that entails emitting 10 consecutive padding tokens, which are then discarded.
 This strategy is somewhat inefficient.
 Finally, the model often struggles to precisely render the desired text, suffering from issues typical of autoregressive generation models such as repetitions, incomplete sequences, and failure to stop at the correct length (see~\Cref{fig:overview}).